Board of Trustees

-Professor Dr. med.
+Prof. Dr. med.
 Christian Büchel

 Professor Dr. med.
-Christian Büchel is deputy chairmanship of the Jung Foundation.
+Christian Büchel is chairman of the Jung Foundation.
 He is Director of the Institute for Systemic Neurosciences at the University Hospital of Hamburg-Eppendorf.
 His research activities deal with the functions of the human brain, especially with learning and memory in connection with emotions.
 Professor Büchel was awarded with the Ernst Jung Prize for Medicine in 2011.

-Professor Dr. med.
+Prof. Dr. med.
 Roland Martin

-Professor Dr. rer. nat.
+Prof. Dr. rer. nat.
 Hans-Ulrich Moritz

 Professor Dr. rer. nat.
 Hans-Ulrich Moritz works at the Institute of Technical and Macromolecular Chemistry at the University of Hamburg and organises the exchange of information between the Board of Trustees and the Scientific Advisory Board, making him a member of both committees.
 His special attention to promoting the quality of science is a major aspect of his professional work as well as his voluntary position with the Foundation.